DrXyzzy/getdata-006/README.md

 # Getting and Cleaning Data - Week 3 Class Project

-## run_analysis.R

-### Assignment is to write a program that:
+# Assignment: write program *run_analysis.R* that:

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets uo create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second tidy data set with average of each variable for each activity and subject.

-### How the script works.
+## How the script works.

 There are three pairs of files to be merged from training and test runs: observations, subjects, and activity classes.
 These are merged using separate rbind operations to allow working on